Kubernetes PetSets

 Kubernetes Pod-IP approach

 The Pods IP address is reachable by all other Pods and hosts in the Kubernetes cluster.
 The address is not usually routable outside of the cluster.
 This should not be too much of a concern as most traffic stays within application tiers inside the cluster.
-Mapping external load-balancers achieve any inbound external traffic to services in the cluster.
+Mapping external load-balancers achieves any inbound external traffic to services in the cluster.

 The Pod-IP approach assumes that all Pods can reach each other without creating specific links.
 They can access each other by IP rather than through a port mapping on the physical host.
 Port mappings hide the original address by performing a masquerade – Source NAT.